rwydaegh/goliat/docs/project_info.md

 -   **Automated Dosimetry**: Creating a Python-based framework to automate simulations using the Sim4Life platform.
 -   **Child Phantom Analysis**: Performing simulations on detailed child phantoms, such as "Thelonious" and "Eartha," to understand age-dependent effects.
--   **Comprehensive SAR Analysis**: Calculating Specific Absorption Rate (SAR) metrics, including whole-body, head, trunk, and peak spatial-average SAR (psSAR10g) in sensitive tissues like the skin, eyes, and brain.
+-   **SAR Analysis**: Calculating Specific Absorption Rate (SAR) metrics, including whole-body, head, trunk, and peak spatial-average SAR (psSAR10g) in sensitive tissues like the skin, eyes, and brain.
 -   **Varied Exposure Scenarios**: Investigating numerous exposure conditions, including different frequencies, antenna types, and device positions (e.g., by the cheek, in front of the eyes, near the belly).

 Check out the [GOLIAT website](https://projectgoliat.eu/)!

 ## Funding and acknowledgements

-This work is part of the GOLIAT project, which has received funding from the **European Union's Horizon Health program** under the call HORIZON-HEALTH-2021-ENVHLTH-02-01 – Exposure to electromagnetic fields (EMF) and health.
+This work is part of the GOLIAT project, which has received funding from the **European Union's Horizon Health program** under the call HORIZON-HEALTH-2021-ENVHLTH-02-01 - Exposure to electromagnetic fields (EMF) and health.
 GOLIAT is part of the CLUE-H consortium with ETAIN, NextGEM and SEAWave.

 Check out the [CLUE-H website](https://www.emf-health-cluster.eu/)!